 Search Lost Pets: Our online database is a good place to start looking for your pet when it has gone missing.
-We post photos when possible, along with details of where and when the animals was found.
+We post photos when possible, along with details of where and when the animal was found.

-In addition to Marin Humane’s role as a nonprofit animal shelter, we also provide animal services for the county of Marin.
+Marin Animal Services: In addition to Marin Humane’s role as a nonprofit animal shelter, we also provide animal services for the county of Marin.
 County residents can count on the support of our Animal Services Officers 24 hours a day, 365 days a year.
 There is also a self-service night receiving kennel at our Novato shelter that is always available.

 Last year, Animal Services Officers answered 3,462 emergency calls and responded to an additional 3,025 calls for assistance.
 They also investigated 1,400 complaints.
 We’re here to help people with:

 Complaints: Marin Humane relies on our community to let us know about suspected cruelty or neglect, animals in distress (like a dog left in a hot car), aggressive animals or wildlife feeding.

 County Ordinances: Marin Humane upholds county ordinances related to animals.

 Disaster Preparedness: Marin Humane developed and maintains a countywide animal disaster plan in the event of a disaster or emergency.
 Together with the Marin County Office of Emergency Services, the American Red Cross and other key agencies, Marin Humane provides food, shelter, medication, and transportation for those families who need help with their pets in the event of an emergency.